Homebuyers can expect tougher affordability tests from lenders when applying for mortgages as Bank of England acts over easy borrowing.

 What are your next steps?

-Call our LCM mortgage brokers can provide advice if you are a first time buyer, want to remortgage your existing home for the best mortgage deal, moving home or are a buy-to-let investor.
+Call our LCM mortgage brokers for advice if you are a first time buyer, want to remortgage your existing home for the best mortgage deal, moving home or are a buy-to-let investor.

 Learn more by using the property value tracker chart, mortgage calculator and equity release calculator.
 Start with a free mortgage quote or call us and we can take your details.